 The BRAVE Leather workshop is the heart of the operation.
-To the surprise of many people, it is located in Toronto Canada, and every one of the more than 2 million individual pieces manufactured by BRAVE Leather over the last 24 years have been produced in Toronto.
-Touched by Canadian hands and born of Canadian creativity.
+To the surprise of many people, it is located in Toronto Canada, and every one of the more than 2.5 million individual pieces manufactured by BRAVE Leather over the last 29 years have been produced in Toronto.
+Touched by Canadian hands, and born of Canadian creativity.

 It began in 1992 in a 500 square foot, 6th floor space on Spadina Avenue.
 Over the years, the workshop moved three times to support increased production until arriving at its current home at 85 Colville Road in Toronto.

 While the high tech machines are the workhorses of the plant, the diverse team of skilled craftspeople from around the world are its soul.
-In fact, we like to think of our unique team of artisans as the Cirque de Soliel performers of leather craft.
+In fact, we like to think of our unique team of artisans as the Cirque du Soleil performers of leather craft.
 We are constantly amazed at what they can create with their hands and a few vintage tools.

 If you look closely at the stitching, you will notice you will never see a back tack, which is the way a stitch line is secured.
 That is because the supervisor of sewing, Ana Mendez, is obsessed with making sure every second stitch always passes through the same needle hole as the first - so for that, we thank Ana.

-If you own a BRAVE cuff or bracelet, you will know that the way we combine materials like real gold-plated beads or crystals with raw vegetable tanned leather is unique in the industry.
-That is because our skilled jewellers, Golbarg Rezaei and Masahiro Tsuchida, have collectively been working with their hands for three decades.
-For that level of craftsmanship and skill, we thank Golbarg and Masahiro.
+If you own a BRAVE Leather cuff or bracelet, you will know that the way we combine materials like real gold-plated beads or crystals with raw vegetable tanned leather is unique in the industry.
+That is because our skilled jeweller, Masahiro Tsuchida, has collectively been working with his hands for three decades.
+For that level of craftsmanship and skill, we thank Masahiro.